orka4/GLS/index.md

 ### <a name="subsection2"></a>  What is temporal autocorrelation and why is it a problem?

-**Temporal autocorrelation is when your data has an internal structure that means datapoints separated by certain intervals of time are more similar than other points.
-Often this can be seen as data collected daily being more similar to days close to it, however other structures can also be apparent.**
+<span style="background-color:green">**Temporal autocorrelation is when your data has an internal structure that means datapoints separated by certain intervals of time are more similar than other points.
+Often this can be seen as data collected daily being more similar to days close to it, however other structures can also be apparent.**</span>

 Temporal autocorrelation is a problem as it negates the statistical assumption of **independence of observations**.
 In this tutorial we are going to learn how to check for temporal autocorrelation in our data and what to do if we find it.